lolakin/-alx-low_level_programming/0x09-static_libraries/READme.md

-This is a readme argument
+This task is about static libraries